Main features of the law

 - the prohibition on the abuse of administrative power that leads to restrictions on competition.

-The prohibition on the abuse of dominance
+Prohibition on the abuse of dominance.

 The Antimonopoly Law prohibits conduct involving an undertaking which both (i) is dominant on the relevant market and (ii) abuses its position of dominance.
 Simply having a dominant market position, or market power, will not itself amount to an infringement under the Antimonopoly Law.
 The Antimonopoly Law defines a dominant market position as “a market position where an undertaking has the ability to control the price or quantity of goods or other trading conditions in the relevant market or to prevent or affect the entry of other undertakings in the relevant market”.

 Dominance is presumed under the Antimonopoly Law when either (i) one undertaking has a market share of 50 per cent or more; (ii) two undertakings have a combined market share of at least two-thirds; or (iii) three undertakings have a combined market share of at least 75 per cent in the relevant market.

 The Antimonopoly Law provides that a concentration refers to either (i) the merger of undertakings; (ii) the acquisition of control over other undertakings by virtue of acquiring their equities or assets; or (iii) the acquisition of control over other undertakings or the ability to exercise decisive influence on other undertakings by virtue of contract or any other means.
-A concentration that leads or may lead to elimination or restriction of competition in the relevant market in the PRC may be prohibited.
-When a concentration raises competition issues, remedies may be proposed to reduce its harmful effects and to obtain clearance.
+Concentrations that do not meet the specified turnover thresholds may still be reviewed by the Antimonopoly Law enforcement authorities, that may require parties to seek clearance where there is evidence of potential restrictive effects on competition.

-The prohibition on the abuse of administrative power
+Prohibition on the abuse of administrative power.